 The surfing season runs from March to October, which is when resorts are cheapest.

 Shangri-La's Villingili Resort is a beautiful island situated to the south of the equator on Addu Atoll.
 The lush vegetation, acres of coconut palms and 9 hole golf course sets it apart from every other Maldivian resort.

-The resort is surrounded by lush vegetation, including 17,000 coconut trees, and over six kilometers of picturesque coastline with nearly two kilometers of white-sand beaches.
+The resort is surrounded by lush vegetation, including 17,000 coconut trees, and over six kilometres of picturesque coastline with nearly two kilometres of white-sand beaches.
 Stylishly furnished accommodation includes private ocean retreats and tropical tree house villas - unique to the Maldives - with superb views.
-Guests can enjoy a tempting selection of dining and entertainment facilities, innovative treatments at CHI, The Spa at Shangri-La, and a variety of aquatic leisure activities, or explore by bicycle the five neighboring islands connected by a 17-kilometer road.
+Guests can enjoy a tempting selection of dining and entertainment facilities, innovative treatments at CHI, The Spa at Shangri-La, and a variety of aquatic leisure activities, or explore by bicycle the five neighbouring islands connected by a 17-kilometre road.
 Shangri-La's Villingili Resort and Spa is the first luxury resort in the Maldives to be located south of the equator.
 Those seeking an experience with a difference can enjoy a cruise on a luxury yacht with lunch on the equator.

 The resort has a selection of fine restaurants to cater for a variety of tastes and experiences.
 Dr. Ali’s leads the restaurant selection with three distinctive living rooms that focus on fine cuisine from the Indian Ocean, the South China Sea and the Arabian Gulf that offers a unique Maldives dining experience whereas Javvu offers quality café dining during the day and refined Western cuisine in the evening.
 In addition there are four exceptional bars and lounges, offering a variety of atmospheric milieux for chilling out or energizing.